-The restore process will take some time so take a cup of tea or coffee and watch Cosmos on Youtube.
+The restoration process will take some time, so take a tea or coffee and watch Cosmos on Youtube.

-After the restore process has completed, it’ll redirect you to the old website with the message that the backup was successfully restored.
-The reason why it has brought you back to the main website is that we’ve moved our old website to the new server and the rest of the settings are not changed.
-So the website URL in the WordPress database is still the old one and we and we do not need to change that because we are not moving it to the new domain but to the new server.
+After the restore process has been completed, it’ll redirect you to the old website with the message that you successfully restored the backup.
+It has brought you back to the main website because we’ve moved our old website to the new server, and the rest of the settings are not changed.
+So the website URL in the WordPress database is still the old one and, we do not need to change that because we are not moving it to the new domain but to the new server.

-In this case, simply modify the domain name ‘A’ record and point the domain to the new server.
-Wait for a couple of minutes and your domain name will point to the new website.
+In this case, modify the domain name ‘A’ record and point the domain to the new server.
+Wait for a couple of minutes, and your domain name will point to the new website.

-So that is how you can migrate your website safely to another server.
-Both the plugins I mentioned above just work.
-Sometimes there are issues with low memory servers but changing settings according to your server can fix the issue.
+So that is how you can migrate your website safely to another server—both the plugins I mentioned above work.
+Sometimes there are issues with low memory servers, but changing settings according to your server can fix the issue.

-I know there are other backup plugins that deserve to be mentioned here and I will surely do.
+I know other backup plugins deserve to be mentioned here, and I will surely do.
 I will keep this article up to date.